Tuesday, June 4, 2019

 A boat picks him up, but when he tells his story he is thought insane.
 So "Penrick" fakes amnesia and returns to England.
 Where he finds it hard to live among people he believe are showing their true animal forms.

-Island of Lost Souls released in December 1932
+Island of Lost Souls premiered in Scranton, Pennsylvania, on December 26, 1932

 This classic version of "The Island of Doctor Moreau" was also the first ever motion picture based upon an H.G.
 Wells novel and possibly the best.